gree/unity-webview/README.md

 ##### Unity 2017.x - 2018.0

 Unity forcibly set `android:hardwareAccelerated="false"` regardless of its setting in `Plugins/Android/AndroidManifest.xml`, as discussed in https://github.com/gree/unity-webview/issues/382 (see also https://github.com/gree/unity-webview/issues/342 and https://forum.unity.com/threads/android-hardwareaccelerated-is-forced-false-in-all-activities.532786/ ), and there is no solution for automatically correcting this setting.
-Please export the project and manually correct AndroidManifest.xml.
+Please export the project and manually correct `AndroidManifest.xml`.

 ##### Unity 5.x or older

-After the initial build, `Assets/Plugins/Editor/UnityWebViewPostprocessBuild.cs` will copy `sample/Temp/StatingArea/AndroidManifest-main.xml` to `sample/Assets/Plugins/Android/AndroidManifest.xml`, edit the latter to add `android:hardwareAccelerated="true"` to `<activity android:name="com.unity3d.player.UnityPlayerActivity" ...`.
+After the initial build, `Assets/Plugins/Editor/UnityWebViewPostprocessBuild.cs` will copy `Temp/StatingArea/AndroidManifest-main.xml` to `Assets/Plugins/Android/AndroidManifest.xml`, edit the latter to add `android:hardwareAccelerated="true"` to `<activity android:name="com.unity3d.player.UnityPlayerActivity" ...`.
 Then you need to build the app again to reflect this change.